jamesericdavidson/jamesdavidson.xyz/content/posts/linux-lab.md

 I would like to thank the Debian maintainers, past and present, for their work in making a rock solid GNU/Linux distribution.
 Without which, this tutorial would never have been made.

+# Copyright and Licence Notices {#copyright-and-licence-notices}

+	Copyright (C)  2020, 2022  James Davidson
+	Permission is granted to copy, distribute and/or modify this document under the terms of the GNU Free Documentation License, Version 1.3;
+	with no Invariant Sections, no Front-Cover Texts, and no Back-Cover Texts.
+	A copy of the license is included in the section entitled "GNU Free Documentation License".

 # About the Linux Lab {#about-the-linux-lab}

 The Linux Lab is a tutorial designed for beginners; it aims to be comprehensive and technical.